AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. In the **Contoso.Apps.FunctionApp.Recommend** project, open the **RecommendationHelper.cs** file

-1. Find the todo task #3 and complete it with the following:
+1. In the **CollaborativeBasedRecommendation** method, find the todo task #3 and complete it with the following:

 ```csharp
 int neighborhoodSize = 15;